-In “Post-Pandemic, the Office will Now Have a Whole New Look” (July 12, 2021), data from multiple studies in the United States highlight future shifts within the work environment.
-In one study, 9 out of 10 organizations stated they will be combining remote and on-site work post-pandemic (McKinsey Survey 2021).
-Similarly, another study shared that 70% of companies with plans in place stated they will adopt a hybrid model (Mercer, 2021).
-In the United Kingdom, a 2021 study by Owl Labs found that 84% of UK businesses plan on having a hybrid, flexible or remote workforce post-pandemic.
-Highlights from a Deloitte 2021 study shared in “Planning for the World of Hybrid Work” (June 30, 2021) shared that corporations plan to be creative in reimagining physical spaces, hybrid work models, and even integrating augmented and virtual reality.
+In “Post-Pandemic, the Office will Now Have a Whole New Look,” data is shared from multiple studies in the United States on future shifts within the work environment.
+In one study by McKinsey , 9 out of 10 organizations stated they will be combining remote and on-site work post-pandemic (Dickler, 2021).
+Similarly, in another study Mercer shared that 70% of companies with plans in place stated they will adopt a hybrid model (Dickler, 2021).
+In the United Kingdom, a 2021 study by Owl Labs found that 84% of UK businesses plan on having a hybrid, flexible or remote workforce post-pandemic (Shepherd, 2021).
+Highlights from a Deloitte 2021 study shared in “Planning for the World of Hybrid Work” (Girzadas, 2021) shared that corporations plan to be creative in reimagining physical spaces, hybrid work models, and even integrating augmented and virtual reality.
 While onsite employment will always be a part of the workforce, having the skills and experience to learn and work in hybrid and online environments will expand potential employment opportunities for future graduates.

 The University of Arizona